 The advent of smartphones, tablets, and laptops have forever changed the way white collar workers perform their duties.
 No longer tied to a specific desk or location, employees are eager to work remotely.
 While the usual nine-to-five routine isn’t going anywhere (but may be challenged more by the 4-day workweek), more and more people are looking to work from home, take sabbaticals and work smarter, not harder.
 By encouraging flexibility in your team, you’re more likely to fit into the lifestyle of talented people.
 Fail to do so and you could be left for greener pastures.

 2. Allow specialists to stay in their lane.

 Talented people are often incredibly passionate about their work.
 When given the opportunity to focus their energy into the projects they care most about, these employees can produce amazing results.
 Too often, though, specialists are pulled from their core responsibilities to answer phone calls and perform other administrative tasks that distract them from what they are best at.
-Instead of asking employees to wear multiple hats, use a virtual secretary service to ensure all your callers are taken care of while keeping your talented team focused on their jobs.
+Instead of asking employees to wear multiple hats, use a virtual receptionist service to ensure all your callers are taken care of while keeping your talented team focused on their jobs.

 3. Create a culture of transparency.

 Today’s workers want to be a part of something greater than themselves.
 Not content to clock in, sit at a desk and clock out, employees are more engaged when they feel like they are part of a team.
 The freedom to express feedback is crucial in such an environment.
 If you’re hoping to retain top talent, you owe it to your employees to create a workspace that’s open and honest.
 Anonymous whistleblower hotlines are a great way to get the process started, but they should be a component of a larger culture of honesty and transparency in your office.